Yellowtail Teriyaki, or Buri no Teriyaki, is a classic fish dish in Japan. Simple and elegant with the perfect glaze of teriyaki sauce.

 As you cook the coated fish in the sauce, the flour slowly dissolves and creates a beautiful, thicker sauce.

-Simple enough to make on a weeknight yet elegant enough for company, Yellowtail Teriyaki pairs well with pan-grilled vegetables like negi (leek/ green onion) and shishito peppers.
-Serve along with steamed rice and miso soup, and you’d have a delicious meal at the dinner.
+Simple enough to make on a weeknight yet elegant enough for company, Yellowtail Teriyaki pairs well with pan-grilled vegetables like Negi (long green onion) and shishito peppers.
+Serve along with steamed rice and miso soup, and you’d have a delicious meal at dinner.

 - 4 shishito peppers